therealchiko/therealchiko.github.com/_posts/2019-07-20-leaving-awesome-onesheep.md

 tags: work freelance hiatus code os onesheep
 ---

 This is a post that I didn't foresee myself writing for the last 3 or 4 years.
 It is amazing how long but short that time has been.
 Every day was always so fresh and full of promise, all because of the wonderful folks I was working with.
 I remember it like yesterday when I got the offer to become a full time contractor at [OneSheep](https://onesheep.org).
-Having been a Drupal contractor 2 years prior, I jumped at the chance to work on some awesome and diverse projects and what a whirlwind it's been with so many great memories made!
+Having been a Drupal contractor 2 years prior, I jumped at the chance to work on some awesome (and very diverse projects) and what a whirlwind it's been with so many great memories made!

 <img src='https://lh3.googleusercontent.com/tFh3qRi0vUq-fo-EhlloexK3H2wlHK0sahIhws4RySKTenSI-pixtn6VKiuu0PoiTkFEinw-bgt9OSe2_CjZc-03q1VFPY22ODgbs0dtqZAoGk5k316RqaQBbcR5AXcIKP3F0asPBR8=w2400' />
 A picture taken during Sheepcon 2019, in Cape Town.